Murano and Burano in a Half Day Boat Tour

 Murano

-After meeting your small group in the center of Venice, your adventure begins with a short and comfortable boat ride to Murano.
-There’s a lot to see on the way, and your guide will keep you entertained with a stories of the sites you sail past.
+After meeting your small group in St. Mark's Square, your adventure begins with a short and comfortable boat ride to Murano.
+There’s a lot to see on the way, and your guide will keep you entertained with stories of the sites you sail past.
 Soon enough, you'll arrive in beautiful Murano, a small island world-famous for its glass.

 Once upon a time Murano glassblowers were the only people in Europe who knew how to create a mirror, and their skills were so valued that they were banned from leaving the city of Venice under threat of execution.
 The artisans are allowed to leave the island now of course, but the craft has stayed the same and you'll witness it first-hand at our first stop—a glassblower’s workshop.

-Watch a master craftsman in action as he goes about his daily business and listen to a description of the process in English while he works.
+Witness a master craftsman in motion as he conducts his daily tasks, while receiving a detailed explanation of the process.
 What gives the glass its color?
 How does silica sand become glass?
 Which is the most difficult part of his job?
-This is a real, working studio and your experience here will be as authentic as it comes.
-Afterwards you'll have time to browse the huge collection of glass art here and wander the island on your own for a while.
+All your questions will be answered throughout the demo, as this is a real, working studio and your experience here will be as authentic as it comes.
+Afterwards you'll have time to browse the huge collection of glass art in the show room or wander the island on your own for a while.

 Burano